alex-s-gardner/GEMB/Documentation/gridInitialize_documentation.md

 # Documentation for `gridInitialize`
-The `gridInitialize` function gridInitialize sets up the initial grid spacing and total grid depth.
+The `gridInitialize` function gridInitialize sets up the initial layer thickness and total grid depth.

 # Syntax